B-Farahani/portfolio/_posts/2020-08-08-startup-success.markdown

 I used F2 as my main metric to place extra emphasis on recall to catch any potential "unicorns" even at the expense of investing in a few "duds".
 This is of course subjective and a VC firm with lower risk tolerance may choose to place more emphasis on precision than recall.

 As a second metric, I also looked at the ROC AUC scores.
 Logistic Regression performed the best using this metric as well.
-See the below table and figure for performance of the models tested:
+See the below table and figure for performance of all the models tested:

 ![Model Comparsion](../assets/img/startup-success/Startup-Models.jpg){: .postImage}